Animation & Video Game Liaison

 - Knowledge of personal computers and software applications.

-- Skill in gathering and analyzing accurate and relevant information.
+- Skill in writing and compiling plans and reports.

 - Ability to exercise initiative and creativity.

-- Ability to develop and evaluate policies and procedures.
+- Ability to develop and evaluate program policies.

 - Ability to communicate effectively.